Join us at the 2024 Outrider Nuclear Reporting Summit

 Protect Your Digital Life: An Essential Security Workshop for Modern Journalists

-Join Diana R. Fuentes, Executive Director of Investigative Reporters & Editors (IRE), for an eye-opening coffee conversation that could save your career — or even your life.
-In an era where journalists face unprecedented digital threats, you'll discover powerful strategies to fortify your online presence against attacks, handle harassment confidently and professionally, and partner with your newsroom to create a united front against digital threats.
+Join Diana R. Fuentes, Executive Director of Investigative Reporters & Editors (IRE), for an eye-opening workshop that could save your career—or even your life.
+In an era where journalists face unprecedented digital threats, you'll discover powerful strategies to fortify your online presence against attacks, handle harassment confidently and professionally, and collaborate with your newsroom to create a united front against these threats.

 Diana R. Fuentes